GGFR-Shawn/IMS_Exile/README.md

 - Eventscripts and functions.

 ####Kown Bugs / To Do:
-- Presistent vehicle cant be locked with given pincode.
-- Presistent vehicle pincode cant be changed for free with given pincode at vehicle customizer.
 - DMS Units shoting each other.
 [To Do]: Retrict uniforms to a single faction related class.
-- Supply crate items cant be looted per klick.
-[To Do]: Create new function for supply crate spawn without using of ExileIsLocked variable.

 # Github Project: